DAI-Lab-HERALD/General-Framework/Framework/Evaluation_metrics/README.md

   P_true : np.ndarray
     This is the true probabilities with which one will observe a class, in the form of a :math:`\{N_{samples} \times N_{classes}\}` dimensional numpy array with float values.
-    One value per row will be one, whil ethe others will be zero.
+    One value per row will be one, while the others will be zero.
   P_pred : np.ndarray
     This is the predicted probabilities with which one will observe a class, in the form of a :math:`\{N_{samples} \times N_{classes}\}` dimensional numpy array with float values.